 Arista's Extensible Operating System (EOS®) makes full use of multiple cores due to its unique multi-process state sharing architecture that separates state information and packet forwarding from protocol processing and application logic.
 The multi-core CPU and large memory configuration provides headroom for running third party software within the same Linux instance as EOS, within a guest virtual machine or within containers.
-An optional enterprise-grade SSD provides additional flash storage for logs, VM images or third party software packages.
+An enterprise-grade SSD provides additional flash storage for logs, VM images or third party software packages.

-Out-of-band management is available via a serial console port and/or dual 10/100/1000 Ethernet interfaces.
-There are two USB2.0 interfaces that can be used for transferring images/logs or many other uses.
+Out-of-band management is available via a serial console port and/or dual 10/100/1000 Ethernet interfaces (SFP and RJ45 ports are provided).
+There are two USB 2.0 interfaces that can be used for transferring images/logs or many other uses.
 A pulse-per-second clock input is provided for accurate clock synchronization.

-There is more than 40 Gbps of inband connectivity from data-plane to control-plane and more than 30 Gbps connectivity between redundant Supervisor modules.
-Combined, these enable very high-performance connectivity for the control-plane to manage and monitor the data-plane as well as replicate state between redundant Supervisors.
+There is more than 126 Gbps of inband connectivity from data-plane to control-plane and 10G connectivity between redundant Supervisor modules.
+Combined, these enable very high performance connectivity for the control-plane to manage and monitor the data-plane as well as replicate state between redundant Supervisors.

-Arista 7500R3: Distributed Packet Forwarding
+Arista 7800R3: Distributed Packet Forwarding